 The skill to adapt to the ever-changing world is the need of the hour.
 Teachers must also develop this skill of adaptability to adjust to new learning modes, methods, environments, and students.
-With the ongoing digitization, this is one of the major skills 21st-century demands.
+With the ongoing digitisations, this is one of the major skills 21st-century demands.

 Besides this, a classroom is a very dynamic place.
 Unpredictable situations or problems may arise anytime.
 Being able to adapt and professionally manage such affairs is one of the best teaching skills.

-After analyzing your communication skills, teaching is a test of patience.
+After analysing your communication skills, teaching is a test of patience.
 As a teacher, you may face countless classroom situations.
 This may require you to resolve a conflict, teach and reteach concepts, manage tricky students, answer school authorities, fellow coworkers, and parents.
 Your emotional intelligence and patience will prove very useful while dealing with all this.
 Therefore, demonstrating patience, a positive attitude, and mindfulness are outstanding teaching skills.